 In all cases, the Commonwealth Ombudsman decided that no further review of the matter was warranted and the complaint was closed.

 Review of decisions

-The following two decisions had a significant effect on Comcare’s operations under the Safety, Rehabilitation and Compensation Act 1988 (SRC Act).
+The following decision had a significant effect on Comcare’s operations under the SRC Act.

 Comcare v Martin HCA 46

 This matter concerned the interpretation of the phrase ‘as a result of’ in the reasonable administrative action exclusion in section 5A of the SRC Act.
 The High Court unanimously allowed Comcare’s appeal.
 The Court rejected the Full Federal Court’s application of the ‘as a result of’ test and found that the test is satisfied if the employee would not have suffered their disease if the administrative action had not been taken.
 The Court also confirmed that an employee’s reasons for reacting to an administrative action in a certain way are not relevant to this test.